-The weekly workload for this course will vary by student but on average should be about 13 hours per week.
-The follow tables provides a rough estimate of the distribution of this time over different course components for a 16 week semester.
+The weekly workload for this course will vary from student to student but on average it should be about 13 hours per week.
+The follow table provides a rough estimate of the distribution of this time over different course components for a 16 week semester.

 Assignment Type Total Time Time/week

-Lectures+Labs 4 hours/week
+Lectures+Labs 5 hours/week

 Homework 45 hours 3 hours/week

 Exam Study Time 16 hours 1 hours/week

 Projects 45 hours 3 hours/week

-Reading+Unstructured Study 2 hours/week
+Reading+Unstructured Study 1 hours/week

-13 hours/wook
+101 / 1